kouprlabs/voltaserve/README.md

 docker compose pull
 ```

-You can pull a specific version by passing the environment variable as follows:
+Optionally, you can pull a specific version by passing the environment variable as follows:

 ```shell
 VOLTASERVE_VERSION=2.1.0 docker compose pull